López strikes out 14, White Sox beat Tigers 4-1

 López walked two batters in the sixth, but then struck out Brandon Dixon to cap his strong outing.

-The White Sox grabbed a 2-0 lead in the first on a two-out, ground-rule double by Castillo with the bases loaded against Tigers starter Matthew Boyd (2-2).
+The White Sox grabbed a 2-0 lead in the first on a two-out, ground-rule double by Castillo with the bases loaded against Matthew Boyd (2-2).

 Chicago added insurance runs in the seventh and eighth.
 García drove in a run with a safety squeeze bunt in the seventh, and Sánchez had a sacrifice fly in the eighth.